eventphone/ywsd/README.md

 cdr_finalize=UPDATE users SET inuse=(CASE WHEN inuse>0 THEN inuse-1 ELSE 0 END) WHERE username='${external}';DELETE FROM active_calls WHERE username = '${external}' AND  x_eventphone_id = '${X-Eventphone-Id}' AND '${direction}' = 'outgoing';
 ```

-In order to enable duplicate call filtering, the parameters section of your cdrbuild.conf should have line for
+To enable duplicate call filtering, the parameters section of your cdrbuild.conf should have a line for
 X-Eventphone-Id like this
 ```
 [parameters]